 First and foremost, it’s important to acknowledge that a child’s fear is valid.
-While we may know there’s nothing to truly be afraid of, their reality at the moment is that Halloween is scary.
+While we may know there’s nothing to indeed be afraid of, their reality at the moment is that Halloween is scary.
 Allow them to express their discomfort without being told that what they feel is wrong.

 Communicate, communicate, communicate!

 Explain the different sights they may see throughout the month and talk through their concerns together.
-Letting them talk it out will prepare them and give a sense of control over the situation.
+Letting them talk it out will prepare them and give them a sense of control over the situation.